Controversies about Opus Dei: Allegations of secrecy

 Critics have often accused Opus Dei of intense secrecy.
 Due to its secrecy critics such as the Jesuit Wladimir Ledóchowski sometimes refer to Opus Dei as a "Catholic", "Christian", or "white" form of Freemasonry.
 Opus Dei does not publish membership lists, and members generally do not publicly reveal they are part of the organization.
 According to its 1950 constitution, members are forbidden to reveal their membership without the express permission of their superiors.
 This practice has led to rampant speculation about who may or may not be a member of Opus Dei.
 The 1950 constitution similarly prohibited even revealing how many people were members of Opus Dei.

 Additionally, critics say Opus Dei is secretive about its activities.
 Opponents cite the fact Opus Dei often will not directly reveal its relationship to many of its institutions.
 According to critics, Opus Dei does not allow many of its own rules to be made public.
 For example, the 1950 Constitution states, "These Constitutions, published instructions, and those which in the future may be published, and the other things pertaining to the government of the Institute are never to be made public.
 Indeed, without the permission of the Father [Escrivá] those documents which are written in the Latin language may not be translated into [other] languages."
 Similarly, Opus Dei does not reveal details about its finances.

 Allen says, "Opus Dei cannot be called secretive."
 Accusations of secrecy, he says, stem from mistakenly equating its members with monks and expecting members to behave as clerics.
 Instead, its lay members, like normal professionals, are ultimately responsible for their personal actions, and do not externally represent the prelature which provides them spiritual training.
 Opus Dei itself, he says, provides abundant information.
 Supporters say Opus Dei's relative silence stems not from a secretive nature, but rather is the result of a deep commitment to privacy, humility, and "avoidance of self-aggrandizement".
 Supporters argue Opus Dei "has the obligation to respect its members' privacy" They say members of Opus Dei do generally reveal their membership status to their family and closest friends.
 The historical opposition to Opus Dei may also have contributed to the need for privacy— as one author speculates, "I think part of it, too, is that, historically, because a lot of people didn't like Opus Dei, there was just a sense that it would be better not to be too upfront because you're just inviting hostility."

+Robert Hanssen, arrested for spying for Russians, was an active Opus Dei member.